Qarj/WebImblaze-Framework/MANUAL.md

 Tells wif.pl not to delete the temporary folder it created for WebInject's temporary files.
 For debug purposes.

+## `--create-config`
+Creates (or overwrites) the wif.config with default values to get you started.

 # tasks
 The tasks folder contains a script called `Examples.pl` that runs all of the WebInject examples at the same time.

-`Selftest.pl` is another example showing how you can "start" a test, or "call" a test.
+`Regression.pl` is another example showing how you can "start" a test, or "call" a test.

 If you "start" a test, a new process will be created to run that test.
 This enables you to run many tests in parallel.